benlongcp/py-game/tests/README.md

 ### `test_player_max_speeds.py`
 Verifies that both players have identical maximum speeds and physics behavior to ensure fair gameplay.

+### `test_player_starting_positions.py`
+Tests that players start in their opponent's goal circles (red player in purple goal, purple player in red goal) for strategic gameplay.

 ### `test_rendering_functions.py`
 Verifies that all rendering functions are working correctly and tests the rendering system components.